 2. Providing access to Sensitive comments

 Whether comments are highlighted as sensitive or not on the manager dashboards is determined by the permissions that have been set in the access control groups.

-Choose Configure followed by Access control.
+Choose Administration followed by Access control.
 Select one of the access control groups that can see all employee data.
 The sensitive comment permissions can be found under the following groups:

 - Read sensitive comments - Comments that are sensitive will be highlighted as such.
 When this permission is disabled, the comments still appear on the dashboard but they are not highlighted as sensitive

 - Mark sensitive comments - ability to mark/unmark comments as sensitive